atolye15/checklist/checklists/setting-up-wsk.md

 The files we want need to stay in the styles folder.
 Therefore, we can delete the scss folder after extracting all files.

 - [ ] Remove components and objects folders
-Components and objects folders already exist in src/ directory so there is no need them to stay anymore.
-Also, don't forget to remove them from _main.scss file.
+Components and objects folders already exist in `src` directory, so there is no need for them to stay anymore.
+Also, don't forget to remove them from `_main.scss` file.

 - [ ] Import scss-starter to WSK
 Import main.scss file in top app.scss file